-Guest, by the Board of Trustees policy, are permitted visitation during the hours of desk operation.
+Guests, by the BOR policy, are permitted visitation during the hours of desk operation.
 Guests must present valid (non-expired) photo ID (drivers license, CSU student ID, State-issued non-driver ID, military ID, or passport) at the information desk in order to be admitted to the building.
 All guests must be 18 years of age.
 The only exception would be a CSU student that is currently not 18 years of age.
 (Special written permission is required for underage guests.)
 The visitor will then attempt to contact the resident by phone who will then meet them at the front desk.
 The resident must escort the guest everywhere in the building.